ut0mt8/k8sqndway/README.md

 # Bootstrapping the etcd Cluster

 Kubernetes components are stateless and store cluster state in [etcd](https://github.com/coreos/etcd).
-In this lab you will bootstrap a three nodes etcd cluster and configure it for high availability and *unsecure* remote access.
+In this section you will bootstrap a three nodes etcd cluster and configure it for high availability and *unsecure* remote access.

 ## Prerequisites

-The commands in this lab must be run on each controller node: `ctrl1`, `ctrl2`, and `ctrl3`.
+The commands in this section must be run on each controller node: `ctrl1`, `ctrl2`, and `ctrl3`.
 Login to each controller node using ssh.

 ## Bootstrapping an etcd Cluster Member

 ### Download and Install the etcd Binaries

-(Install wget if not already installed.)
 Download the official etcd release binaries from the [coreos/etcd](https://github.com/coreos/etcd) GitHub project:

 ```